viralshahlab/labwebsite/Philosophy/index.md

 ## Code of Conduct

 - **We treat each other with respect.** The lab includes people from all walks of life, backgrounds, and experiences.
 Everyone deserves to be heard, taken seriously, and treated with dignity.
 We value everyone's unique perspective.
-Harrasment of any kind is not tolerated.
+Harassment of any kind is not tolerated.
 - **We do rigorous science.** We design experiments to test hypotheses, not confirm them.
 We report what we find, not what we hoped to find.
 We do not cut corners on controls, replicates, or documentation.
 If a result seems too clean, we question it.
 Our credibility as scientists depends entirely on the integrity of our data.
 - **We own our mistakes.** Experiments fail.
 Analyses have errors.
 That is normal.
 What is not acceptable is hiding a mistake, minimizing it, or hoping no one notices.
 Bring problems forward early.
 We fix them together and move on.
 A lab that can identify and correct its own errors is a lab that can be trusted.
 We expect ethical behavior in all of the lab's activities.
 - **We share credit generously.** Science is collaborative.
 We acknowledge contributions, cite colleagues fairly, and do not compete internally for recognition.
 A win for one person in this lab is a win for all of us.
 Karma has a way of coming back to you.